 03/16/15: Pit Bull Owner Arrested

-On Monday, police arrested the owner of a pack of pit bulls that dismembered and nearly killed a man last October in Detroit.
+Detroit police arrested the owner of a pack of pit bulls that dismembered and nearly killed a man last October.
 Derick Felton, 61-years old, had been in hiding for months.
 A fugitive apprehension team that includes members of the Detroit Police Department, Michigan State Police and Wayne County Sheriff's Office deputies picked up the man.
-Felton was charged with three counts of harboring a vicious animal causing injury, a felony that carries up to 4-years in prison.
+Felton was charged with three counts of harboring a vicious animal causing injury, a felony that carries up to 4-years in a Michigan prison.

 The victim, Steven Constantine, suffered horrendous life-altering injuries in the attack.
 Among other atrocities, the pit bulls chewed off his left ear and his left arm.
 Doctors were forced to amputate most of his left arm.
 The dogs also chewed off his left foot.
 Constantine lost everything below the knee on that leg.
 Police Detective Michael Pacteles told the Detroit News, “They did an autopsy on some of the dogs and they believe they found human body parts inside them."